 Configure Bot Management

-Once enabled for your Enterprise domain, activate Bot Management as follows:
+Once enabled for your Enterprise domain, Bot Management will be activated:

 - Log in to the Cloudflare dashboard.